OTS Response to Covid-19 (Coronavirus)

 OTS will continue to monitor government websites for changes to travel advisory levels for all countries in which we have operations.
-In order to ensure the safety of all students, researchers, and visitors to OTS field stations, we have canceled all reservations and no new reservations will be accepted for station visits through at least April 12.
+Under the directive from the Ministry of the Environment and in order to ensure the safety of all students, researchers, and visitors to OTS field stations, we have canceled all reservations and no new reservations will be accepted for station visits through at least June 1.
 Reservations may be booked during this time for a future date, but such reservations will be tentative and nonbinding.

 Our guidance to students, researchers, and visitors is essentially the same as for any flu-like disease, which includes: thoroughly washing your hands, avoid touching your eyes, nose and mouth, and cover your cough or sneeze with a tissue and then throw the tissue in the trash.
 (See below for detailed instructions.)